Ampeg Opto Comp Analogue Bass Compressor

 Description

-This is a real tasty compressor.
-A solid compressor and volume that stands out amongst other Guitar Pedals on the menu.
-Ampeg make great Guitar Pedals, so If you like compressor, then a Ampeg Opto Comp Analogue Bass Compressor is the perfect compressor to order in.
+This tasty Compressor number is delivered to your pedal board.
+A tasty Compressor and True Bypass that stands out amongst other Bass Pedals on the menu.
+Ampeg make great Bass Pedals, so If you like Compressor and True Bypass, then a Ampeg Opto Comp Analogue Bass Compressor is the perfect Compressor to order in.
 The Ampeg Opto Comp Analogue Bass Compressor is the perfect way to take control over your tone offering a smooth vintage-style compression to help reduce volume spikes and maximise sustain.
 It also provides you with compression release and output letting you dial in variety of compressions to help beef up your tone or create punchier sounds.
 With this model you can also dial in a fast subtle compression to help control peaks or crank it up all the way to give your voicing a unique character.
 Its addition of a true bypass switch retains your original signal when the pedal is switched off the Ampeg Opto Comp Bass Compressor is the perfect companion for bassists wanting the ultimate tone.

 Brand